Love Island’s Georgia finally reveals what really happened with THAT kiss with Jack

 And although this might be a sign Georgia was indeed loyal to her other half, her exit gives us a chance to talk about how close she got to another islander.

-Of course, we’re talking about her kiss with islander Jack Fowler – the one where Georgia claimed had been forced on her, despite the footage indicating the reverse was true.
+Of course, we’re talking about her kiss with islander Jack Fowler – the one Georgia claimed had been forced on her, despite the footage apparently indicating the reverse was true.

 “I have watched the clip back and I’m very very shocked, to be honest.
 That’s not how I remembered it at all!”
 Georgia told RadioTimes.com and other press.
 “But it’s only a kiss at the end of the day.”